Slesa/launchy/Launchy_QT/readme.txt

 .
 Fixed skin color problem in dropdown box
 .
 Installer is more Vista friendly for non-admin users .
 Launchy would crash if you hit hotkey a few times while options dlg was open, if you use the options button instead of the menu.
 Fixed.
+.
+At least some crashes due to controly are fixed (e.g. windows 2003 netsetup.cpl)

 Done for beta 1:
 .
 Thanks to Tyler Sticka for Launchy's beautiful new skin and icon!